 Some of these visits are by special arrangement and there may have to be changes to the itinerary.

-Included: flights (economy class) with British Airways (aircraft: A321); coach for excursions as specified in the itinerary; accommodation as described below; breakfasts, 1 lunch and 3 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy class) with British Airways (aircraft: A321); coach travel; accommodation as described below; breakfasts, 1 lunch and 3 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Phoenix Copenhagen: a traditional, newly renovated 4-star hotel close to the Amalienborg Palace.
+Phoenix Copenhagen: a traditional 4-star hotel close to the Amalienborg Palace.